magoo/risk-measurement/content/en/docs/intro/risk.md

  4. The statistical expectation value of an unwanted event which may or may not occur.
  5. The fact that a decision is made under conditions of known probabilities.

- For example, playing russian roulette (1/8 odds) compared to walking through a _literally_ haunted house (👻).
+ For example, playing Russian roulette (1/8 odds) compared to walking through a _literally_ haunted house (👻).

 There are obviously more uses of the word _risk_.